snlo/SNFoundation/README.md

 ## License

-SNMediatorKit is released under the MIT license.
+SNFoundation is released under the MIT license.
 See [LICENSE](https://github.com/snlo/SNFoundation/blob/master/LICENSE) for details.